-FOR 265 Equipment & Timber Harvesting
+FOR 265 Equipment & Timber 3-3-4 Harvesting

-Prerequisites: FOR 154 and FOR 156
+Prerequisites: FOR 154 and FOR 156 Corequisites: FOR 269 or MAT 120

 This course covers the analysis of logging situations and decision-making regarding timber harvesting.
 A study of the various equipment and tools used in forestry operations, techniques of operating and maintaining equipment, and harvesting operations and the costs involved are included .Students will prepare a business plan for a timber harvesting company.